-Medicaid funds are not available to certain alcohol and drug addiction community-based residential treatment facilities for services provided to individuals between the aged of 21 to 64 for facilities of 17 beds or more.
+Medicaid funds are not available to certain alcohol and drug addiction community-based residential treatment facilities for services provided to individuals between the ages of 21 to 64 for facilities of 17 beds or more.
 Specifically, the Title XIX of the Social Security Act restricts Medicaid reimbursements to Institutions for Mental Disease (IMD) [42USC 1396d].

 Therapeutic communities are unintentionally impacted by the 1965 IMD exclusion because substance abuse treatment services are not distinguished from mental health services in statute or regulation.

-If the IMD Exclusion were corrected, many Americans already enfranchised in the public health, social service, and criminal justice systems could be identified and treated for the disease of substance abuse, which may be their greatest barrier to self-sufficiency.
+If the IMD Exclusion were corrected, many Americans already entrenched in the public health, social service, and criminal justice systems could be identified and treated for the disease of substance abuse, which may be their greatest barrier to self-sufficiency.
 Therapeutic communities also support the inclusion of quality addiction services for children in federal programs that provide primary health care services.

 Access to Substance Abuse Treatment For Returning Veterans and Their Families

 TCA believes that returning Veterans and their families should have ready access to appropriate substance abuse treatment, co-occurring screening, and other treatment services.
-Public policy should demonstrate coordinated and available resources for all Veterans to include, and anticipate the increase of, newly returning Veterans to their communities whom might seek or need substance abuse treatment.
+Public policy should demonstrate coordinated and available resources for all Veterans to include, and anticipate the increase of, newly returning Veterans to their communities who might seek or need substance abuse treatment.